Fort Lauderdale Trip and Fall Lawyer Explains Negligence Claims in Florida

 Florida’s Legal Standards for Finding Property Owner Negligence

-Florida’s trip and fall law is located in Florida Statute Section 768.0755.
+Florida’s trip and fall law is located in Florida Statute Section 768.0755 as part of premises liability cases.
 In order to win damages, the injured victim must prove that the property owner was negligent, and that this negligence was the reason for the trip fall.
 A knowledgeable Fort Lauderdale trip and fall attorney understands how to make a winning case for recovery.

 In order to prove that a property owner was at fault, your Fort Lauderdale trip and fall lawyer will need to establish the following: